NCF-Envirothon Organizational Structure

 NCF-Envirothon Operating Committee

 The Operating Committee provides recommendations to the NCF Board of Trustees regarding the direction of the NCF-Envirothon program.
-They work to update educational guidelines and curriculum, as well as competition frameworks to aid the states and provinces in better serving their educators and students.
+They work to update educational guidelines and curriculum, competition rules and regulations, program policies, and more to aid partner Envirothon programs in better serving their educators and students.

-- provide recommendations to the NCF- Executive as requested
+provide recommendations to the NCF Board of Trustees as requested

-- encourage the recruitment of teams and the development of state, provincial, local/regional programs and competitions
+encourage the recruitment of teams and the development of state, provincial, local/regional programs, and competitions

-- seek new activities and educational materials for training advisors and teams
+seek new activities and educational materials for training advisors and teams

-- develop rules and policies for conducting the program.
+develop rules and policies for conducting the program.

-To learn more, visit: NCF-Envirothon Operating Committee Members
+Learn more at NCF-Envirothon Operating Committee Members

-State, Provincial and Partner Nation Envirothon Programs
+State, Provincial, and Partner Nation Envirothon Programs